DEFRA/ffc-pay-settlement-to-postgres/README.md

 3. run application with `node app/index.js`

-4. generated scripts are written to `output` folder
+4. generated return file is written to `output` folder

 ### Docker
 To avoid the need for Node installation this application can also be run using Docker Compose.